-Shopping Actions is intended to provide a more fluid shopping experience for consumers.
+Shopping Actions (Buy with Google) is intended to provide a more fluid shopping experience for consumers.
 The platform enables online shoppers to make purchases through various Google services, such as the Google Shopping tab (via desktop and mobile phone) or soon through Google Assistant (Voice Commerce).
 A single shopping list, a single shopping cart, instant payment – everything is designed to make a better, easier shopping experience for online shoppers navigating the Google ecosystem.

-Shopping Actions primarily benefits brands and distributors by giving a better visibility of their logo and products on various Google services, accompanied by further information about their catalogue.
+Shopping Actions (Buy with Google) primarily benefits brands and distributors by giving better visibility of their logo and products on various Google services, accompanied by further information about their catalogue.
 Internet users can clearly identify the origin of the products sold through Google.
 This allows internet users to clearly identify the origin of products sold on Google.
 As far as product availability is concerned, potential e-shoppers can also buy quickly and directly from your own stock.
 This is an incentive for them to place a new order.

 The order process can be described exactly based on the current tests in France.
 From the beginning of research through to order, internet users follow a shopping experience optimised by Google.
-By searching via the ‘Shopping’ tab or the shopping.google.fr page, users can see the products available under Shopping Actions – identified by a ‘Buy with Google’ tag.
+By searching via the ‘Shopping’ tab or the shopping.google.fr page, users can see the products available under Shopping Actions (Buy with Google) – identified by a ‘Buy with Google’ tag.
 When users click on the item of their choice, they’re provided with a variety of information such as photos, price, seller’s name, product description and delivery conditions.
 Once the order has been placed, confirmation is sent to the seller, who takes care of the shipping.

 N.B. – Google will take care of customer service.